Alexander-Pelle/Gsap-landing-page-demo/README.md

 A modern, animated cocktail bar landing page built with React and GSAP (GreenSock Animation Platform).

 **Note:** This is my personal project for learning GSAP animations.
-The code includes detailed comments throughout to help me (and hopefully others) understand how each animation works, even if you're new to GSAP.
+The code includes detailed comments throughout so anyone can understand how each animation works, even if you're new to GSAP.

 ## Demo
 ### https://gsap-landing-page-demo-ar1c.vercel.app/